leklaquindanum/EDM-Portfolio/Midterm Lab Task 2/task2.md

 ## 3. Step-by-step process in Data Cleaning and Transformation
 ![Image](https://github.com/user-attachments/assets/48507095-96e1-407c-ad71-33c14300c75d)
-This portfolio demonstrates the process of data cleaning and preparation using Power Query.
-The dataset consists of multiple related tables, where cleaning techniques are applied to improve data quality and consistency before analysis.

 ## Step-by-Step Process
 ### Step 1: Download and Load Data